How did it become November already???? I swear my favorite season of the year is slipping through my fingers like the falling leaves! GAH!

 - To make ghee cinnamon butter:

-- Simply mix softened ghee butter with 1 tsp of cinnamon
+- Simply mix softened ghee butter with 1 teaspoon of cinnamon